 Most First Nations do not have the financial resources to pursue claims, forcing them to have to “wait and see” if their Claim will be accepted or if more funding will become available.

 There are very few funding alternatives for First Nations other than to use the government’s Specific Claims Loan Facility, or existing savings.
 When funding runs out mid-process, the claim comes to a stand-still.

 Most First Nations are handicapped in their ability to pursue Specific Claims because they lack the financial and human resources necessary to research, submit, negotiate, and settle a claim.
-In most cases they do not have ready access to trained experts in research, legal analysis, or negotiation, forcing them to hire outside researchers, lawyers, and negotiators who often do not understand community culture and traditions.
+In most cases they do not have experts trained in research, legal analysis, or negotiation, which forces them to hire outside consultants who often do not understand the culture and traditions of the community.